Want 5 quick ways to improve as a podcast host or guest?

 As you start to list each one, you should end up with a cascade of lessons that you learned or needed to learn.

-Now it’s time to answer the second question, what is the through-line?
+Now it’s time to answer the second question

 What is the theme that repeats in each one of these lessons?
 Is there one to begin with?